 The following is a guest article written by: Michelle Lane, CNA

 I love to meet new people!
-Perhaps for me that is the best part about being a traveler.
+Perhaps for me, that is the best part of being a traveler.
 Well, that, and the fact that I get to go to a new place every 13 weeks!
-I love the adventure of getting on the airplane- final destination, somewhere I have never been!
+I love the adventure of getting on the airplane- the final destination, somewhere I have never been!

 I am a new traveler, fresh off my first contract, and not even 8 days into my new one.
 I spent 16 weeks in Seward, AK and I made some really great friends and I think that made it even more difficult when it came time to leave!
 Everyone, from my onsite manager, all the way down to the maintenance guy in my apartment building were the nicest people, so helpful and genuinely wanting to help and make my time in Seward the most enjoyable.
 They not only succeeded, it made it very difficult when it came time to leave.